 AMY GOODMAN: Marian Wright Edelman, the Democrats are in charge of Congress, are in charge of the House, as well as the Senate.
 You’ve also spoken very forcefully about the lack of support for the people who suffered from Hurricane Katrina.
 The Democrats are in charge.
 What’s happening?

-MARIAN WRIGHT EDELMAN: Well, the Democrats are in charge, but they think they’ve got to get sixty votes in the Senate and they’ve got to be able to override a veto in the House, but we have been pushing them absolutely to do what is right for children.
-We have been a broken record, saying "all children."
-God didn’t say "some" or "half."
+MARIAN WRIGHT EDELMAN: Well, the Democrats are in charge, but they think they’ve got to get 60 votes in the Senate and they’ve got to be able to override a veto in the House, but we have been pushing them absolutely to do what is right for children.
+We have been a broken record, saying “all children.”
+God didn’t say “some” or “half.”
 We have been pushing very hard for all nine million children to get health coverage.

 Who’s going to decide which child is going to live or die?
 How are we going to stop this spectacle of children dying from toothaches and tooth abscesses because of lack of dental care?
 How are we going to stop children — Katrina’s — continuing to suffer and drop out of school and be depressed because of the lack of mental healthcare?

 And we want the Democrats to stand up and say all children are entitled to healthcare.
 It’s cost-effective.
 We want them to say all children are able to get comprehensive benefits right now.
 We have two classes of benefits.
 The CHIP benefit package is not as strong as the Medicaid benefit package.
 And we have been pushing the Democrats to make sure that all children get the same.
 The American people support this, and we have been pushing the Democrats, as well as Republicans, to say that we’re going to make it simple.